Nerajno/begin-to-code/lessons/python/lesson-1/presentation.md

 A function is a bundle of code that performs a specific task and/or answers a specific question.
 Sometimes it takes one or more input arguments, and sometimes it produces and returns an output value.
-The function is executed when it is called.

 ---
 You will encounter many functions on your journey, and